vic-ma/howtodismantle.github.io/_posts/2024-05-18-New-ways-to-access-SAP-How-OData-saves-the-Day-in-the-SAP-Soap-Opera.md

 We've discussed the internal details of `Z_PB_DELIVERY_MONITOR` in [How to build a perfect RFC function module to use in Peakboard](/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html).

-In the bottom left corner, you can see the operations that can be applied on an entity set.
+In the bottom-left corner, you can see the operations that can be applied on an entity set.
 For the data query (which is our main purpose), the operation is `GetEntitySet`.

 ![image](/assets/2024-05-18/010.png)